Here’s something you’ll notice at a cyclist’s home.

 You can easily swap out the bike cassette at home and save a trip to your local bike shop with this tool.

-They can be used on all types of cassette lock rings from Shimano, SRAM to Campagnolo.
+They can be used on all types of cassette lockrings from Shimano, SRAM to Campagnolo.

 Oumers Chain Breaker

-8. Park Tool Chain Cleaner
+Park Tool Chain Scrubber CM-5.2

-This is by far the most popular, effective and hassle free chain cleaner around.
+This is by far the most popular, effective, and hassle-free chain cleaner around.

-Park Tool Pedal Wrench
+Park Tool Pedal Wrench PW-4

 Most adjustable wrenches are too thick to fit on the pedal axle to tighten and loosen them.

-This pedal wrench has a slim profile, measures 11.5” (29cm) long and provides plenty of leverage to remove the tightest of all pedals.
+This pedal wrench has a slim profile, measures 11.5” (29cm) long, and provides plenty of leverage to remove the tightest of all pedals.

 It’s useful if you travel a lot with your bike and the bike bag requires the pedals to be removed for packing.

-10. Lezyne Steel Bicycle Floor Pump
+Lezyne Steel Floor Pump

 It can go all the way up to 220psi if needed for track bikes.

-11. Feedback Sports Bicycle Work Stand
+Feedback Sports Sprint Repair Stand

 A bike work stand for you to easily and securely mount your bike while you’re working on it, whether it’s for washing or maintenance.